-For value received, the undersigned hereby sells, assigns and transfers unto the within Series Bond and all rights thereunder and does hereby irrevocably constitute and appoint attorney to transfer the within Series Bond on the books kept for registration thereof, with full power of substitution in the premises.

-(please print or type name and address of transferee)

-Dated:

-NOTICE: The assignor's signature to this assignment must correspond with the name as it appears upon the face of the within Series Bond in every particular, without alteration or enlargement or any change whatever.

-Signature Guaranteed:

-Signature(s) must be guaranteed by an "eligible guarantor institution" meeting the requirements of the Trustee, which requirements include membership or participation in STAMP or such other "signature guaranty program" as may be determined by the Trustee in addition to or in substitution for STAMP, all in accordance with the Securities Exchange Act of 1934, as amended.
+For value received, the undersigned hereby sells, assigns and transfers unto the within Series Bond and all rights thereu name and address of transferee) nder and does hereby irrevocably constitute and appoint to transfer the within Series Bond on the books kept for registration thereof, with full power of substitu Dated: NOTICE: The assignor's signature to this assignment must correspond with the name as it appears upon the face of the within Series Bond in every particular, without alteration or enlargement or any change whatever.
+Signature Guaranteed: Signature(s) must be guaranteed by an "eligible guarantor institution" meeting the requirements of the Trustee, which requirements include membership or participation in STAMP or such other "signature guaranty program" as may be determined by the Trustee in addition to or in substitution for STAMP, all in accordance with the Securities Exchange Act of 1934, as amended.
 Please insert social security or other identifying number of assignee: